 Medicaid Estate Recovery

-Upon the death of an individual who was covered by Medicaid Long-Term Care, the state must seek to recover all of the money it spent on behalf of the now-deceased Medicaid recipient from the recipient’s estate.
+Upon the death of an individual whose Medicaid Long-Term Care is covered, the state must seek to recover all of the money it spent on behalf of the now-deceased Medicaid recipient from the recipient’s estate.

-If the nursing home spouse dies first, the state is not allowed to file for estate recovery until after the surviving spouse dies.
+If the nursing home spouse dies first, the state cannot file for estate recovery until after the surviving spouse dies.
 Many states will indeed pursue the deceased spouse’s estate once the Community Spouse dies.

 If the Community Spouse dies first, it is possible the Community Spouse’s assets might transfer to the spouse who resides in the nursing home.
-If this happens then the nursing home spouse would be immediately disqualified from Medicaid.
+If this happens, the nursing home spouse would immediately be disqualified from Medicaid.

 The Partnership Program

-The Partnership Program for Long-Term Health is a joint federal-state policy initiative to promote the purchase of private long-term care insurance.
-Theprogram encourages the purchase of private long-term care insurance by providing an added benefit.
+The Partnership Program for Long-Term Health is a joint federal-state policy initiative to promote private long-term care insurance purchases.
+The program encourages the purchase of private long-term care insurance by providing an added benefit.
 The benefit is a dollar-for-dollar asset disregard or “spend down” protection.
 This means that if you receive a $100,000 benefit from a partnership-qualified insurance policy, Medicaid will disregard $100,000 of your assets when evaluating whether you qualify for Medicaid Long-Term Care.